 In recent years though, fleas have increasingly shifted from just selling second-hand goods to hosting artists who craft products such as earrings, apparel and gadgets.
 These stalls usually sell original art and craft.
 Perhaps you have jewellery-making tools or sewing equipment tucked away somewhere in the house, and a little dusting and setup should do the trick.
 An alternative to flea markets would be to start a business page on Instagram or Facebook and sell your crafts there for no cost.

 Perhaps you’re an avid gamer; some game developers hire playtesters to push their pre-release game to the limits or basically break it.

 Alternatively, being a live-stream professional gamer on Twitch is said to bring you pretty good returns.

 According to Paul from Reelio, there are several channels in which Twitch streamers can earn from such as good old affiliate marketing, Twitch Bits, subscriptions, partnerships, donations and sponsorships, amongst others.

 One can only imagine how much Twitch streamer xqcow could potentially be earning with his sub-count of 14,258 (as of 24/9/18).

 expensive valuable education out the window, how about tutoring primary, secondary school, or junior college students?
 Depending on your level of expertise, hourly rates start at $30 an hour but you might be able to earn up to $80 per hour.

 8. Be a personal shopper

 Personal shopper jobs have been on the rise along with the growing shift towards home grocery delivery.
 Ever wondered how your groceries get delivered to your doorstep from supermarkets?
 They’re done with the help of personal shoppers.
-Apply here, if you like whizzing through rows of fresh produce while picking out the best for customers.
+So why not check it out if you like whizzing through rows of fresh produce while picking out the best for customers.

 9. Participate in paid surveys